 - Engine or major component rebuilds

-To ensure you get the coverage you need, we recommend being as accurate as possible when estimating your vehicle's stated amount.
+To ensure you get the coverage you need, we recommend being as exact as possible when estimating your vehicle's stated amount.
 If you already own a policy but feel the value of your vehicle has changed significantly, contact us to let us know.
-That way your insurance always reflects your actual needs.